tylertitsworth/5th-age-srd/Classes/Rogue.md

 #### Adventurer Feat

-Once per day as a free action, you can add your Sneak Attack damage to any hit against one target that would not otherwise have qualified for the damage.
+Once per full recovery as a free action, you can add your Sneak Attack damage to any hit against one target that would not otherwise have qualified for the damage.

 #### Champion Feat

-Once per day, roll d20s for your Sneak Attack damage instead of d8s.
+Once per full recovery, roll d20s for your Sneak Attack damage instead of d8s.

 #### Epic Feat

-One battle per day, ignore the limitation that you can use Sneak Attack damage only once per round.
+One battle per full recovery, ignore the limitation that you can use Sneak Attack damage only once per round.

 ---

 ### Intrusion Expert

 You have an uncanny ability to get where you are not supposed to be.
-Once per day, you can slip, sneak, bumble, or bamboozle your way into a forbidden place such as a treasure vault, a cloister or an invitation-only festival.
+Once per full recovery, you can slip, sneak, bumble, or bamboozle your way into a forbidden place such as a treasure vault, a cloister or an invitation-only festival.
 (If the GM decides that getting to the goal is especially difficult, they can rule this will cost a recovery, to represent exhaustion or small injuries.)
 If you used this talent to get into a place, you can generally also get out again, but it doesn’t help you get out of a place when you are confined.
 It’s for intrusion, not escape.

 #### Adventurer Feat